-3.1 If you stop studying or fail one undergraduate module

-- 3.1.1 If you have not successfully completed your most recent undergraduate study you will be considered to be 'at risk' of not making sufficient academic progress, and both you and your Employer will be notified by your APDM (or equivalent contact).
-If permitted by your Employer and/or Funding Provider, we will enrol you for another module and there will be no additional status added to your student record. - 3.1.2 You will no longer be 'at risk' as per the definition in Section 2.2 when you have successfully completed a module at Open University first level or above (including postgraduate level modules) with a value of 30 credits or more.
+- 3.1 If you stop studying or fail all undergraduate module(s) in a single presentation. - 3.1.1 If you have not successfully completed your most recent undergraduate study you will be considered to be 'at risk' of not making sufficient academic progress, and both you and your Employer will be notified by your AEST (or equivalent contact).
+If permitted by your Employer and/or Funding Provider, we will enrol you for another module and there will be no additional status added to your Student record. - 3.1.2 You will no longer be 'at risk' as per the definition in Section 2.2 when you have successfully completed a module at Open University Level 1 or above (including postgraduate level modules) with a value of 30 credits or more.
 However, stopping study or failing one or more undergraduate modules may have implications on your ability to continue with the Apprenticeship Programme, and your Employer and/or Funding Provider will be required to provide permission for you to continue.